PhilippeItsMe/ci-portfolio1/README.md

 ### Speed - Lighthouse

-Issues to discuss with Steven
+Issues to discuss with Spence

 ### Debugging